The Many Saints of Newark: Casting

 In November 2018, Alessandro Nivola was cast to star in the film as Dickie Moltisanti, the father of Christopher Moltisanti.
 Dickie never appeared in the show despite being mentioned, though Chase did not have any plans to feature the character physically then.
 In January 2019, while discussing the 20th anniversary of the series, Chase revealed that a young Tony Soprano would appear in the film.
 Jon Bernthal, Vera Farmiga, Corey Stoll and Billy Magnussen were added to the cast that same month.

 Michael Gandolfini, son of James Gandolfini, was cast in the role of young Tony.
 He was not immediately cast and had to audition for the role, but Taylor and Chase felt that they were right in casting him when Gandolfini thanked all the production team for allowing him to "say hello and goodbye again" to his father.
-Gandolfini, having never watched The Sopranos, watched through it to prepare for the role, describing it as an intense process.
+Gandolfini, having never watched The Sopranos, watched the series to prepare for the role, describing it as an intense process.
 To keep Gandolfini's performance from being too similar to that of his father, Taylor occasionally reshot a scene if Gandolfini acted like he were already an experienced gangster, as the young Tony is "still a kid" during the film.

 Ray Liotta joined the cast in February, with Leslie Odom Jr. and Michela De Rossi joining in March, as well as John Magaro, who starred in Chase's debut feature film Not Fade Away (2012).
 Liotta had been previously approached by Chase to appear in the third or fourth seasons of The Sopranos, but the plan did not work out.

 Edie Falco filmed scenes as her character Carmela Soprano which were intended to start the film, but her scenes were cut.
 Taylor explained, "There was some confusion as to how best launch the movie.
 How to start the movie.
 So we tried a few things and that was one of them.
 If you've seen the movie you'll see that we begin it in a very different way now but that wasn't always the idea".